fabiogallo01/ing-sw-2024-dicarlo-falcone-foini-gallo/README.md

 ## How to run the JAR

-### From Window's terminal
+### From Windows' terminal
 1. Download Client.jar and Server.jar from package CodexNaturalis/deliverables/Final/jar
-2. Open Window's terminal
+2. Open Windows' terminal

 For running the server:
 1. Move to the same folder of the Server.jar